-The Association of Continuity Professionals (ACP) is a non-profit 501C(6), mutual benefit association of professionals with responsibility or interest in the areas of Risk Management, Business Continuity Planning, Disaster Recovery Planning, Emergency Management or Information Systems Security.
+The Association of Continuity Professionals (ACP) is a non-profit 501C(6), mutual benefit association of professionals with responsibility or interest in the areas of Risk Management, Business Continuity Management, Disaster Recovery, Emergency Management and Information Security.
 ACP provides an effective forum for exchanging information and sharing experiences.

-The Capital of Texas Chapter of ACP is dedicated to prepare Central Texas to become a more resilient community by integrating Risk Management, Business Continuity Planning, Disaster Recovery Planning, Emergency Management, and Information Systems Security knowledge through education, collaboration, and professional networking.
-ACP is a place where professionals from all risk disciplines can come together to identify common needs and problems and share solutions.
+In support of ACPs vision, the Capital of Texas Chapter of ACP is dedicated to prepare Central Texas to become a more resilient community by integrating professionals in all risk disciplines such as Risk Management, Business Continuity Management, Disaster Recovery, Emergency Management, and Information Security.
+We strive to be a leading resource for increased knowledge, education, collaboration, and professional networking.
+Capital of Texas Chapter is a place where risk professionals can come together and identify common goals, share ideas and new opportunities.

 To foster professional development for our ACP members by:

 - Providing Continuing Education credits to professionals in areas including (not limited to): Risk Management, Business Continuity, Disaster Recovery, Emergency Management, Information Security, Information Resource Management and many others;

 - Encouraging the exchange of knowledge & experience;

 - Providing an opportunity for professional networking through events for members;